 By David Saville Muzzey, 1920

-While the “Old Dominion” was being established at Jamestown, Virginia, a very different history was taking place in the northern regions granted to the Ferdinando Plymouth Company.
-This company sent out a colony in the very year that the London Company settled Jamestown in 1607, but one winter in the little fort at the mouth of the Kennebec River, on the icebound coast of Maine, was enough to send the frozen settlers back to England.
-Sir Ferdinando Gorges, governor of Plymouth, was the moving spirit of the company, and despite his losses in the expedition of 1607-1608, he showed a determination worthy of a Sir Walter Raleigh.
+While the “Old Dominion” was being established at Jamestown, Virginia, a very different history took place in the northern regions granted to the Ferdinando Plymouth Company.
+This company sent out a colony in the same year that the London Company settled Jamestown in 1607, but one winter in the little fort at the mouth of the Kennebec River on the ice-bound coast of Maine was enough to send the frozen settlers back to England.
+Sir Ferdinando Gorges, governor of Plymouth, was the moving spirit of the company.
+Despite his losses in the expedition of 1607-1608, he showed a determination worthy of Sir Walter Raleigh.
 In 1614, Gorges sent Captain John Smith, who had earlier played an important part in founding Jamestown, to explore the coast of “northern Virginia,” as the Plymouth grant was called.
-Smith made a map of the coast from Cape Cod to Nova Scotia, and called the land “New England.”
+Smith made a map of the coast from Cape Cod to Nova Scotia and called the land “New England.”
 On the map of America that he made, he first set down such familiar names as Cambridge, the Charles River, Plymouth, and Cape Ann.
-In 1620 Gorges persuaded the king to make a new grant of this territory to a number of nobles and gentlemen about the court, who were designated as the Council for New England.
+In 1620 Gorges persuaded the king to make a new grant of this territory to several nobles and gentlemen about the court, designated as the Council for New England.

 A few weeks after the formation of this new company, a group of 100 men and women, later known as the “Pilgrims,” landed the little vessel of Mayflower at Plymouth.
-They were not sent by the Council for New England or by the London Company.
+The Council did not send them to New England or by the London Company.
 Their objective was neither to explore the country for gold nor to find a northwest passage to the Indies.
-Instead, they came of their own free will to found homes in the wilderness, where, unmolested, they might worship God according to their conscience.
+Instead, they came of their own free will to found homes in the wilderness, where they might worship God according to their conscience.
 These “Independents” had separated from the Church of England because it retained in its worship many features, such as vestments, altars, and ceremonies, which seemed to them as “idolatrous” as the Roman Catholic rites, which England had rejected.

-During this time, religion was an affair of the state, not alone of private choice.
-Rulers enforced uniformity in creed and worship, in the belief that it was necessary to the preservation of their authority.
-For men who were too brave to conceal their convictions, and too honest to modify them at the command of the sovereign, only three courses were open, — to submit to persecution and martyrdom, to rise in armed resistance, or to retire to a place beyond the reach of the king’s arm.
+During this time, religion was an affair of the state, not alone in private choice.
+Rulers enforced uniformity in creed and worship, believing it necessary to preserve their authority.
+For men who were too brave to conceal their convictions and too honest to modify them at the command of the sovereign, only three courses were open, — to submit to persecution and martyrdom, to rise in armed resistance, or to retire to a place beyond the reach of the king’s arm.

-Many of these separatist congregations took refuge in Holland in 1608, but were not content to be absorbed into the Dutch nation and have their children forget the customs and speech of England.
-Determined to migrate to the new land of America, they got permission from the London Company to settle in; but their pilot brought them to the shores of Cape Cod, where they landed December 21, 1620.
+Many of these separatist congregations took refuge in Holland in 1608 but were not content to be absorbed into the Dutch nation and have their children forget the customs and speech of England.
+Determined to migrate to the new land of America, they got permission from the London Company to settle in; but their pilot brought them to the shores of Cape Cod, where they landed on December 21, 1620.

-Although they had neither a right to the soil, nor power to establish a government, before the Pilgrims landed, they gathered in the cabin of the Mayflower and pledged themselves to form a government and obey it.
-It was the first instance of complete self-government in the nation’s history, as the assembly which met at Jamestown the year before the landed, was called together by orders from the Virginia Company in England.
+Although they had neither a right to the soil nor the power to establish a government, before the Pilgrims landed, they gathered in the cabin of the Mayflower and pledged themselves to form a government and obey it.
+It was the first instance of complete self-government in the nation’s history.
+The assembly, which met at Jamestown the year before they landed, was called together by orders from the Virginia Company in England.

-The first winter of 1620-1621 was difficult for the .
+The first winter of 1620-1621 was difficult for the immigrants.
 Yet, when the Mayflower returned to England in the spring, not one of the colonists went with her.
 Their home was in America.